DylanBerger/ExoplanetClassifier/README.md

 Building the site was a lot of trial and error - made with css, html, and python.

+The development process of this involved:

+1. Website design
+2. Model Integration
+3. Debugging

-The design of the site was very simple, nothing complicated:
+Here is the design of the site, made to be very simple:

 ![image](https://github.com/DylanBerger/Exoplanet-Classifier/assets/82914031/696cddf1-8f0a-49cb-bab0-2f2233cca78d)

-All you have to do is enter the density in grams per centimeter cubed and the mass/radius in either Jupiters or Earths (which you can select).
-The site then outputs the class below.
+All you have to do is enter the density in grams per centimeter cubed and the mass/radius in either Jupiters or Earths (which you can select) and it will output a class.
 Here is a demonstration:

 https://github.com/DylanBerger/Exoplanet-Classifier/assets/82914031/654d1048-c068-4039-9354-2027f65b9685